 This is the best capo ever put on a resophonic guitar.
 It is NOT for use on Weissenborn style guitars with hollow necks, because their necks are too deep and too fragile.

 Is your action a little higher?
-The “dobro piece” (that goes beteen the strings and the fretboard) on our standard dobro capo can be set to either 3/8″ or 7/16″.
+The “dobro piece” (that goes between the strings and the fretboard) on our regular dobro capo can be set to either 3/8″ or 7/16″.
 But if the action on your instrument is higher, and requires a 1/2″ inch “dobro piece,” that is available.
 See the “string action” dropdown list above.

 *”Dobro” is a registered trademark of the Gibson company.
 This capo was designed with the cooperation of the Gibson company to fit on Dobro brand guitars.
 For about a year it was packaged with the Dobro logo, and marketed by both ourselves and by Gibson.
-In addition to fitting Dobro brand guitars, it fits most guitars that are commonly referred to (generically) as “dobros” — as long as they are set up to play with a bar, with high string action (3/8″ – 1/2″ above the fretboard).
+In addition to fitting Dobro brand guitars, it fits most guitars that are commonly referred to (generically) as dobros — also known as resonator or resophonic guitars — as long as they are set up to play “Hawaiian style,” using a bar, with high string action (3/8″ – 1/2″ above the fretboard).